Falls County, Texas: Settlers

 Empresarios Sterling C. Robertson and Robert Leftwich received a grant from the Coahuila y Tejas legislature to settle 800 families.
 By contracting how many families each grantee could settle, the government sought to have some control over colonization.
 Robertson began bringing American settlers to his Nashville colony (later called Robertson's Colony).
 Most of the settlers came from Alabama, Tennessee, and Mississippi.
 He named the capital of the Nashville colony Sarahville de Viesca.

 Fort Viesca was built in 1834, with a name change to Fort Milam in 1835.
 The settlement was deserted during the Runaway Scrape of 1836, and reoccupied after the Battle of San Jacinto.

 County established and growth

 The state legislature formed Falls County from Limestone and Milam Counties in 1850, and named it after the falls of the Brazos River.
 Marlin became the county seat.

-By the census of 1860 the county had 1,716 slaves.
+By the census of 1860, the county had 1,716 slaves.
 Falls County voted in favor of secession from the Union.
 The county fared better during Reconstruction than most, perhaps due to its distance from areas subject to Union military occupation.

-Marlin began to be known by the healing powers of its hot mineral waters by the 1890s.
+Marlin began to be known for the healing powers of its hot mineral waters by the 1890s.
 Conrad Hilton built the Falls Hotel, with a tunnel to a mineral bath, to accommodate the business generated by the hot spring.